 The Purple has nice bounce as well as a medium mix of support and pressure relief that makes it a great pick for the combo sleepers out there.

 - If you need a bit more support then one of the Purple Hybrids will be a better choice as the pocketed coil layer will help support your hips and promote spinal alignment.
+Because of that alignment I think the Purple Hybrid are the better choice for people looking for a mattress for back pain.

 - That being said, I think the Purple Hybrid, with the 2” comfort grid, would work best for back or stomach sleepers.